 Right now, you can book private swimming lessons with your choice of instructor at rates that are cheaper than some public pools.
-You can choose to learn with an instructor who will make you laugh or choose to swim with a former olympian.
-You can choose a teacher who has experience with special needs or choose someone who can speak to you in mandarin.
+You can choose to learn with an instructor who will make you laugh or learn from a former olympian.
+You can choose a teacher who has experience with special needs or simply loves making lessons fun for kids.

 The Choice is Yours